After the

 Japanese did not succeed in creating a single, unified concept of the description

-of the war in the Pacific.
+of the Second World War in the Pacific.
 Each volume is a “thing in itself”, and one volume

 may well contradict with another.